 Heel Hold: The speed lace around the ankle that sits under the traditional lace really locks in the ankle and feels great.
 If you have had heel lift in the past with Burton traditional lace or speed lace this boot will be a big improvement.

 Adjustability: It’s not quick but with a little knot work you can get upper and lower separation.
 The ankle speed lace is pretty solid and really changes up the feel of the boot around your whole foot.
 It’s a much tighter and conformed fit.

-Traction: Very good traction and we are big fans of vibram.
+Traction: Very good traction and we are big fans of Vibram.

 Reduced Footprint: When comparing it to other Burton boots the footprint is smaller by a little bit.
 It’s like the SLX when it comes to footprint which is pretty small.
-In some cases it will be even more than one size smaller than a standard boot.
+In some cases, it will be even more than one size smaller than a standard boot.

 On & Off Ease: Not quick on and off but it’s not super slow either.
 I’ve been using the Burton Fiend LTD boots a lot and I don’t ever find myself holding up other people because of the traditional lace.
 These have one more rung but other than that it’s pretty similar.

 So all in all this isn’t a bad boot.
-Lately I’m not as into the more responsive boots like this but it’s definitely a bump up from the Fiend LTD in terms of flex and response.
+Lately, I’m not as into the more responsive boots like this but it’s definitely a bump up from the Fiend LTD in terms of flex and response.
 So if you want traditional lace with no heel lift and lot’s of response then the Viking could work.
-You just will have to have patience to break it in.
+You just will have to have the patience to break it in.